ahrimaz/next-movie-rater/README.md

 This is a Next.JS project.

-The aim of the project is to act a simple website with which I can rate movies.
+The aim of the project is to act as a simple website for rating movies.

-Only I, the owner, should be able to login to the site.

-Ratings should be viewable by any visitors.
-Visitors will not be able to post comments or sign up for their own account.

-The primary page will be the homepage, that will display the latest ratings.
+The site allows:
+- Admin ratings (displayed on the homepage)
+- User registration and user-specific ratings
+- Public viewing of all ratings

+Each user's ratings are associated with their account and displayed on their own page.

 ## Project Structure